Opera in Germany: A rich and proud tradition

 The construction of the Bayreuth Festspielhaus allowed Wagner to realise all his wildest idiosyncrasies and satisfy his urge to micromanage even the minutest detail of his operas.
 For example, the orchestra pit at the Festspielhaus is unique in that it is completely hidden from the audience and mostly located directly underneath the stage.

 Although this makes communication between orchestra and singers very difficult, it does allow the audience to focus all of their attention on the on-stage action, and it also compensates for the natural disparity in volume between the orchestra and soloists.

 Compared to many of the opera houses in Germany the one in Cologne, constructed in 1957, is positively modern.
 It is an interesting phenomenon that, despite welcoming travelling opera companies since the 18th century, Cologne had no designated opera house until 1902.

 The Cologne Opera captured headlines in 2006 when a pairing of director Robert Carsen and conductor Markus Stenz managed to pull off a staging of Wagner’s entire “Ring” cycle – which, as mentioned above, takes around 15 hours not including breaks – in just two days.

 The home of the Frankfurt Opera Company was destroyed in World War II, and the reconstructed building was badly damaged by fire in 1987.
-However, the reputation of the Frankfurt Opera has still managed to flourish, as evidenced by its receiving Opernwelt’s “Opera House of the Year” award four times since 1996, most recently in 2018.
+However, the reputation of the Frankfurt Opera has still managed to flourish, as evidenced by its receiving Opernwelt’s “Opera House of the Year” award seven times since 1996, most recently in 2023.